19hours/sg-statutes/Acts/Income Tax Act.md

 tax at the rate prescribed in subsection (1)(a) on every dollar of the chargeable income thereof except that —

-(i) for every dollar of the first $10,000 of the chargeable income (excluding Singapore dividends), only 25% shall be charged with tax; and
+(i) for every dollar of the first $10,000 of the chargeable income, only 25% shall be charged with tax; and

+[Act 19 of 2013 wef 01/01/2014]

-(ii) for every dollar of the next $290,000 of the chargeable income (excluding Singapore dividends), only 50% shall be charged with tax.
+(ii) for every dollar of the next $290,000 of the chargeable income, only 50% shall be charged with tax.

 [27/2009 wef Y/A 2010 & Sub Ys/A]

+[Act 19 of 2013 wef 01/01/2014]

 (6A) Notwithstanding subsections (1) and (6), where, in any of the first 3 years of assessment, falling in or after the year of assessment 2008, of a company, the company is a qualifying company, then for that year of assessment there shall be levied and paid upon the chargeable income of the company tax at the rate prescribed in subsection (1)(a) on every dollar of the chargeable income thereof except that —

-(a) every dollar of the first $100,000 of the chargeable income (excluding Singapore dividends) shall be exempt from tax; and
+(a) every dollar of the first $100,000 of the chargeable income shall be exempt from tax; and

+[Act 19 of 2013 wef 01/01/2014]

-(b) for every dollar of the next $200,000 of the chargeable income (excluding Singapore dividends), only 50% shall be charged with tax.
+(b) for every dollar of the next $200,000 of the chargeable income, only 50% shall be charged with tax.

 [53/2007]

 [27/2009 wef 29/12/2009]

+[Act 19 of 2013 wef 01/01/2014]

 (7) The incomes excluded under subsections (3)(b) and (3A) are —